-- Obtaining an antisuit injunction to restrain threatened proceedings in Indonesia in favour of Singapore arbitration over a major construction project.
+- Obtained an antisuit injunction to restrain threatened proceedings in Indonesia in favour of Singapore arbitration over a major toll construction project in Indonesia.

-- Obtaining an antisuit injunction against proceedings in Iran in relation to a dispute (estimated at over US$700 million) over a major oil field production and development project in favour of Singapore arbitration.
+- Obtained an antisuit injunction against proceedings in Iran in relation to a dispute (estimated at over US$700 million) over a major oil field production and development project in favour of Singapore arbitration.

-- Obtaining deposition for the purposes of an LCIA arbitration in relation to a $700 million property development dispute.
+- Obtained deposition for the purposes of an LCIA arbitration in relation to a $700 million property development dispute.

 - Setting aside of an award on the basis of breach of natural justice and agreed procedure and public policy in the Singapore High Court.

-- Enforcing a foreign judgment purportedly in breach of an arbitration clause in the Singapore High Court.
+- Enforced a foreign judgment purportedly in breach of an arbitration clause in the Singapore High Court.

 Singapore International Commercial Court